 Engineering Department Admission Statistics

-Each Engineering department has prepared a statement about their program’s degree of competitiveness.
-Please keep in mind that GPAs are not the only criteria for admission.
+Please keep in mind that GPAs are not the only criteria for admission and statistics can vary significantly from year to year.
 Experience, recommendations, your personal statement, the breadth and depth of your studies, and involvement in extracurricular studies are also very important.

 See Mission, Stats and Facts for more student and faculty information.